murkl/arch-os/docs/README.md

 ```

 <p align="center">
 This project aims to provide a solid Arch Linux base for desktop usage and an easy and fast to use installer for that.
-Choose between 3 Arch OS Variants and install a minimal Arch Linux Distribution optional with automatic housekeeping, Zen Kernel, GNOME as desktop with graphics driver, preinstalled Paru as AUR Helper, enabled MultiLib, Pipewire Audio and some more features...
+Choose between three feature sets (core, base, desktop) and install a minimal Arch Linux optional with automatic housekeeping, Zen Kernel, GNOME as desktop with graphics driver, preinstalled Paru as AUR Helper, enabled MultiLib, Pipewire Audio and some more features...
 </p>

 <p><b>